The United Nations Office for Project Services (UNOPS)

 The decisions we make today will impact generations to come.
 It’s critical we get it right.

-As countries begin to plan for a post-COVID-19 recovery, we have a unique opportunity to make the right infrastructure decisions.
+With a pressing need to adapt to a changing climate, we have a unique opportunity to make the right decisions.
 But the clock is ticking.

 On the ground